mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### C - Supporting emerging identity formation and specialisation through interventions to support relational repertoire blending

+Drawing on the concept of zones of proximal development, Stone and Gutiérrez [-@stone_problem_2007-2, p.51] underline the importance of explicit creation of "zones of competency" where learner's identities can develop.

-The above prompted me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the diverse properties of hybridity in practices as a way to increase the inclusive potential in non-formal, educational third spaces [@gutierrez_rethinking_1999].
+The observations above prompted me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the diverse properties of hybridity in practices as a way to increase the inclusive potential in non-formal, educational third spaces [@gutierrez_rethinking_1999].

 <!-- NOTE AND the additional motivations flowing into this system from other activity systems.
 HOW AND WHY?
 MOTIVATIONS IN PARTICULAR? -->